bibookss/exam-proofreader/README.md

 ## Exam Proofreader
-An exam proofreading program using AI to automatically generate the correct grammar and structure of an exam question and answer.
+An exam proofreading CLI app using AI to generate the correct grammar and structure of an exam question and answer.

 ### Installation
 Install the dependencies